Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Introduction

-To accommodate the microfinance outcomes that are correlated within clusters, we make use of generalized estimating equations (GEEs) \cite{zeger1986} that provide estimates of the average marginal treatment effect across all clusters in cluster randomized trials or in settings characterized by a strong correlation across groups of individuals \cite{murray1998book}.
-In particular, we consider the doubly-robust (DR) augmented GEE \cite{prague2016accounting}, which allows for use of baseline variables to adjust for confounding and improve efficiency.
-This estimator includes two user-specified models, an outcome model and an exposure model (i.e., propensity score or PS model).
-If either model is correctly specified, the estimate of the average exposure effect will be unbiased in expectation.
-Furthermore, the variance of this estimate decreases asymptotically if covariates are included in the outcome model that are related to the outcome even when they are not confounders.
-Other semiparametric, doubly-robust approaches with potential efficiency gains have been developed recently, such as targeted maximum likelihood estimation (TMLE) for clustered data \cite{balzer2017new}.
-Although our investigation focuses on bias and efficiency using the doubly-robust augmented GEE, the issues we discuss are relevant for the TMLE approach as well.
+To accommodate the inter-cluster correlation of outcomes, we make use of Generalized Estimating Equations (GEEs) \citep{zeger1986} that provide estimates of the average marginal treatment effect across all clusters in cluster randomized trials or in settings characterized by a correlation across groups of individuals \citep{murray1998book}.
+In this manuscript, we consider the augmented GEE \citep{prague2016accounting}, which allows for the use of a user-defined outcome model to improve estimation efficiency.
+The variance of this augmented estimate decreases asymptotically if the covariates included in the outcome model predict the outcome.
+Other semiparametric approaches with potential efficiency gains have been developed, such as targeted maximum likelihood estimation (TMLE) for clustered data \citep{balzer2017new}.
+Although our investigation focuses on bias and efficiency using the augmented GEE, the issues we discuss are relevant for the TMLE approach as well.

 The paper is structured as follows.
 Section 2 provides some background on networks and presents the details of the estimation procedure, including how to incorporate contact network structure in the estimation process.
-Section 3 applies this approach to an analysis of the spread of a microfinance program within a collection of villages in India.
-Section 4 demonstrates the ability of our methods to adjust for confounding and to evaluate the potential gains in efficiency under different conditions in a simulation study that considers a range of settings some of which resemble that of the study in India.
-Section 5 provides our concluding remarks.
+Section 3 demonstrates the ability of our methods to evaluate the potential gains in efficiency under different conditions in a simulation study that considers a range of network types.
+Section 4 considers a data example from a clustered randomized trial conducted at the University of California San Diego.
+Section 5 provides concluding remarks.